Smart "Predict, then Optimize": Consistency of the SPO+ Loss Function

 \section{Consistency of the SPO+ Loss Function}

-In this section, we now assume full knowledge of the true underlying distribution of $(x, c)$, and prove a key consistency condition to describe when minimizing the SPO+ loss is equivalent to minimizing the SPO loss.
-This result is analagous to the well-known consistency results of the hinge loss and logistic loss functions with respect to the 0-1 loss -- minimizing hinge and logistic loss under full knowledge also minimizes the 0-1 loss -- and provides theoretical motivation for their success in practice.
+{\blockedit In this section, we prove a fundamental consistency property, known as \textit{Fisher consistency}, to describe when minimizing the SPO+ loss is equivalent to minimizing the SPO loss.
+The Fisher consistency of a surrogate loss function means that under full knowledge of the data distribution and no restriction on the hypothesis class, the function that minimizes the surrogate loss also minimizes the true loss \citep{lin2004note,zou2008new}.
+One may also say that the surrogate loss is calibrated with the true loss \citep{bartlett2006convexity}.
+Our result is analagous to the well-known consistency results of the hinge loss and logistic loss functions with respect to the 0-1 loss -- minimizing hinge and logistic loss under full knowledge also minimizes the 0-1 loss -- and provides theoretical motivation for their success in practice.

-We let $\calD$ denote the distribution of $(x,c)$, i.e., $(x, c) \sim \calD$, and consider the population version of the true SPO risk minimization problem:
+More formally, we let $\calD$ denote the distribution of $(x,c)$, i.e., $(x, c) \sim \calD$, and consider the population version of the true SPO risk (Bayes risk) minimization problem:

 and the population version of the SPO+ risk minimization problem: